dagraham/etm-dgraham/README.md

   field begins with a match for the case insensitve regular expression RGX.

-* includes LST RGX: return items in which the value of one of the fields in LST includes a match for the case insensitive regular expression RGX.
+* includes (or in) LST RGX: return items in which the value of one of the fields in LST includes a match for the case insensitive regular expression RGX.
 (LST contains all but the last, RGX, argument.)